discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 ### Cannot get reference as it has already been Garbage Collected

-Due to how we structure cache we sometimes have to invalidate our entire cache (that's just how discord works).
+Due to how we structure cache we sometimes have to invalidate our entire cache (that's just how Discord works).
 When you store references to JDA entities for a long period of time such as a field you will suffer with the error `java.lang.IllegalStateException: Cannot get reference as it has already been Garbage Collected` once the entity was removed from the JDA cache.
 We highly recommend to store only the parts you actually need of the specific entity such as `id` and use something like `event.getJDA().getRoleById(id)`.

 Entities that should not be stored for a long period of time include: